The world's smartest people analytics tool

 • Candidate experience ratings

-SAP SuccessFactors has a lot to offer to help with employee retention and employee satisfaction.
-However, it’s not a strong choice for an organization that just needs a reliable way to assess a potential employee for culture and role fit.
+SAP SuccessFactors has a lot to offer to help with employee retention and satisfaction.
+However, it’s not a strong choice for an organization that simply needs a reliable way to assess a potential employee for culture and role fit.

 In the CS assessment, candidates see 177 items that pair two statements on the opposite ends of a spectrum.
 For example, "I get to know people individually" and "I accept many types of people" would appear at the opposite ends of a graph.
 Candidates choose which statement best describes them.
 Each item has a 20-second timer.
 At the end, the system automatically moves on to the next item.

-According to the Gallup Clifton StrengthsFinder 2.0 Technical Report, CliftonStrengths is based on research by educational psychologist Donald O. Clifton.
-Clifton conducted interviews focussing on what is "right with people".
-He developed a philosophy that it is more beneficial for people to build on their greatest talents than it is to focus on fixing their weaknesses.
+According to the Gallup Clifton StrengthsFinder 2.0 Technical Report7, CliftonStrengths is based on research by educational psychologist Donald O. Clifton.
+Clifton conducted interviews focusing on what is "right with people".
+He developed a philosophy that it is more beneficial for people to build on their greatest talents than focus on fixing their weaknesses.
 Pairing up in the 1990s, Clifton and Gallup then designed the CS.

 HireVue

-HireVue is another Culture Index alternative with a unique twist.
+HireVue is another Culture Index alternative, but with a unique twist.
 It is not a text-based online assessment.
 HireVue allows candidates to record video answers that the recruiter watches later.
-For each question, the potential employee is given 30 seconds to prepare and up to three minutes to answer.
+For each question, the potential employee is given 30 seconds to prepare, and up to three minutes to answer.

 HireVue's website reveals that these video-based assessments are science-backed.
 More than 20 industrial and organizational psychologists and data scientists developed them.
 HireVue claims to minimize bias.
-It offers a more fair way of finding out if a candidate fits the job description.
+It offers a fairer way of finding out if a candidate fits the job description.

 HireVue's Industrial-Organizational (IO) psychologists collaborate with your organization to create the talent assessment.
-It's a video interview and skills assessment that the candidate completes on their own in less than 20 minutes.
+It is a video interview and skills assessment that the candidate completes independently in under20 minutes.

 Much like Pymetrics, HireVue also offers game-based assessments.
-Now for the science behind HireVue.
-In 2021, the company worked with a third party, Dr. Richard Landers (a professor and the CEO of Landers Workforce Science LLC).
-Landers audited HireVue's technology and assessments and determined the following:
+Now for the science behind HireVue: in 2021, the company worked with a third party, Dr. Richard Landers (a professor and the CEO of Landers Workforce Science LLC).
+Landers audited HireVue's technology and assessments8, and determined the following:

 “In general, HireVue reaches or exceeds industry standards for the creation of high-stakes assessments, and this audit exposed no weaknesses that critically undermine HireVue’s approach."

-How to decide between the Culture Index or another assessment
+How to decide between the Culture Index and another assessment

 What exactly are we trying to assess?